Young, Hispanic woman with indigenous features wearing a yellow sweater sitting on a bench outside while using her laptop

 How We Are Solving It

-Pinnguaq’s DigitalWorks program is helping to build the digital workforce in the North and across Canada, contributing to a more sustainable digital economy by providing culturally relevant digital skills training, paid internships and microcredential accreditations to over 1,000 residents of rural, remote, Indigenous and northern communities.
+The Pinnguaq Association, which rebranded as Ampere in late 2024, delivers its DigitalWorks program to help build the digital workforce in the North and across Canada, contributing to a more sustainable digital economy by providing culturally relevant digital skills training, paid internships and microcredential accreditations to residents of rural, remote, Indigenous and northern communities.

-The digital skills training component of DigitalWorks will provide accessible, low-cost, and short-cycle digital skilling and hybrid training opportunities to over 880 underserved jobseekers.
-Participants will be supported with both foundational digital literacy and functional skills development.
-Functional training will include paid internship opportunities in community-relevant, emerging and high-demand sectors including cybersecurity; big data and artificial intelligence (AI); programming, robotics and animation; and virtual reality (VR) and gaming/app development.
+The digital skills training component of DigitalWorks provides accessible, low-cost, and short-cycle digital literacy, skilling, microcredential and hybrid training opportunities to underserved jobseekers.
+Functional training includes paid internship opportunities in community-relevant, emerging and high-demand sectors including cybersecurity; big data and artificial intelligence (AI); programming, robotics and animation; and virtual reality (VR) and gaming/app development.
+Microcredential offerings are both comprehensive and culturally relevant by incorporating Inuit Qaujimajatuqangit principles.

-To help address the e-waste management challenges present in Nunavut, Pinnguaq will provide upskilling, reskilling and work placements for over 100 Iqaluit residents in Nunavut’s digital technology and e-recycling sectors.
-These efforts will include co-developing and delivering a three-week digital skilling program centred around computer refurbishment and e-recycling.
-The program will seek to bridge the gap between labour market shortages and underemployed groups while addressing the lack of recycling and disposal initiatives in Nunavut, diverting at least 100 computers from the landfill.
-There will also be a five-week subsidized placement for up to 38 participants to apply skills, gain work experience and increase their employability.
-As part of a network of initiatives focused on community-led workforce development across Canada, this initiative will also contribute to a broader approach for supporting the sustainable development of rural, coastal communities long-term.
+To help address the e-waste management challenges present in Nunavut, Ampere also provides upskilling, reskilling and work placements for Iqaluit residents in Nunavut’s digital technology and e-recycling sectors.
+The training bridges the gap between labour market shortages and underemployed groups while addressing the lack of recycling and disposal initiatives in Nunavut, diverting hundreds of computers from the landfill.

-DigitalWorks participants will benefit and have access to opportunities through Pinnguaq’s national partnership network with communities and employers in Nunavut, the Northwest Territories, Yukon, Ontario, Quebec, Alberta, British Columbia, and Newfoundland and Labrador.
+DigitalWorks participants additionally benefit and have access to opportunities through Ampere’s national partnership network with communities and employers in Nunavut, the Northwest Territories, Yukon, Ontario, Quebec, Alberta, British Columbia, and Newfoundland and Labrador.

 The Result

-Throughout this project, Pinnguaq brought together employers, knowledge keepers, elders, employees and other stakeholders to design and inform their delivery experiences and micro-credentials.
+In 2023, DIGITAL initial co-investment in DigitalWorks supported Ampere (at that time, the Pinnguaq Association) in bringing together employers, knowledge keepers, elders, employees and other stakeholders to design and inform their delivery experiences and micro-credentials.
 By providing wrap-around support including meals, transportation, childcare and honorariums, they were able to lower the barriers to access for learners across over 4 communities to achieve a 96% graduation rate across the various programs.

-Pinnguaq’s 6-week basic digital literacy microcredential course was co-developed alongside Inuit communities across Nunavut, including Kugaaruk, Immirut, Kugluktuk, Arviat, Gjoa Haven, Chesterfield Inlet and Iqualuit.
-The course was then piloted and refined for 85 learners across Nunavut to provide basic computer knowledge, emailing, internet use and online safety, through to resume creation skills on Canva.
-In each community, wrap-around support such as laptops, transportation subsidies and nutrition were provided during and after programming.
-Pinnguaq further completed Train-the-Trainer lessons for just under 20 trainers in 5 communities to extend the microcredential adaptation for other Indigenous communities and equity-deserving groups.
+Ampere provided foundational digital literacy, functional digital skills, microcredentials and internships for 980 participants.
+Their 6-week basic digital literacy microcredential course was co-developed alongside Inuit communities across Nunavut, including Kugaaruk, Kimmirut, Kugluktuk, Arviat, Gjoa Haven, Chesterfield Inlet and Iqualuit.
+In each community with participants receiving training, wrap-around support such as laptops, transportation subsidies and nutrition were provided during and after programming.
+Ampere further completed Train-the-Trainer lessons for just under 20 trainers in 5 communities to extend the microcredential adaptation for other Indigenous communities and equity-deserving groups.

-To help address e-waste management challenges in Nunuvat, they also successfully developed and delivered a 3-week digital skilling program oriented to computer refurbishment and e-recycling for over 155 underserved participants throughout Nunavut, including Iqaluit.
+To help address e-waste management challenges in Nunuvat, their computer refurbishment and e-recycling program reached over 155 underserved participants throughout Nunavut, including Iqaluit.
 This included the refurbishment and supply of over 310 laptops to overall program participants.

 Project Lead